Jeri Ellsworth: Hardware design

 In 2000, Ellsworth unveiled a prototype video expansion for the Commodore 64 at a Commodore Exposition.
 Ellsworth then began designing digital circuits that mimicked the behavior of the C64.
 In 2002, she designed the chip used in the C-One as an enhanced C64 which could also imitate other home computers of the early 1980s, including the VIC-20 and ZX81.
 She and a fellow developer displayed the C-One at a technology conference, which led to Mammoth Toys, a Division of NSI International, NSI Products (HK) Limited hiring her to design the "computer in a chip" for the C64 Direct-to-TV C64-imitating joystick.
 She began the project in June 2004 and had the project ready to ship by that Christmas.
 It sold over a half-million units, in the US, Europe, and elsewhere.
 She did not receive payment, nor the commission she was owed, but a story in the New York Times brought her to the public eye.

 On December 3, 2010 Ellsworth released information on how to build a TSA "naked" scanner using repurposed satellite antenna parts.
 Ellsworth has worked on numerous subjects as diverse as homemade semiconductors (2009), homemade electroluminescent (EL) displays (2010), EL phosphor manufacture from common ingredients and ways to make transparent EL backplanes and phosphor without using expensive indium-tin-oxide coated glass and hard-to-obtain chemicals.

-Ellsworth was named "MacGyver of the Day" on February 25, 2010 by Lifehacker.

 Ellsworth is a freelance ASIC and FPGA designer.